Blow up analysis for Keller-Segel system: Introduction

 Then the followings hold. \begin{description} \item [(i) Quantization] There exists an $N\in\mathbb{N}$ such that

 \item [(ii) Blow-down limit] For any sequence $\lambda_i\to +\infty$, there exists a subsequence (not relabelling) and $N$ distinct points $p_j\in \R^2$ such that, for any $t<0$,

 \item [(iii) Renormalized energy] If $N=1$, then $p_1=0$.
 If $N\geq 2$, then the $N$-tuple $(p_1,\cdots, p_N)$ is a critical point of the renormalized energy $ \mathcal{W}$. \end{description} \end{thm} As can be seen, the statement is almost the same with Theorem \ref{thm first time singularity}.
 In fact, the proof is also the same, which is still mainly an application of Theorem \ref{main result}.
+One only difference is that, because now it is a backward problem, when dealing with the analysis of gradient flows $p(s)$ of the renormalized energy $\mathcal{W}$, we need to consider $\lim_{s\to-\infty}p(s)$ ($\alpha$-limit sets) instead of $\lim_{s\to+\infty}p(s)$ ($\omega$-limit sets).